ruby-hyperloop/hyperloop-rack-webpack-stack/README.md

 Note that this step is preformed in our `build` rake task. (`sh 'webpack --progress'`).

+### CSS

+CSS will come into your project from two sources: CSS you add in the `app/css` folder and CSS from JavaaScript libraries you add through Webpack.

+To add a new CSS file:

++ Create the file in `app/css`
++ Add it to `app/index.html.erb` (we only need it gere for development)
++ Require it in `client.js` - this will ensure that Webpack will package it properly for for your distribution build

-### Bringing it all together - index.html.erb
+### index.html.erb

-In the previous two sections, we have seen how we build our Opal code how Webpack packages the NPM modules.
+In the previous sections, we have seen how we build our Opal code how Webpack packages the NPM modules.
+All of these files are brought together in `index.html.erb` which is only used for development.
+In production we have a different `index.html` as all the JavaScript libs are packaged.

 Take a look at `app/index.html.erb`.
 First we include the CDN versions of React, ReactDOM and JQuery: